tabpage/AI/README.md

 8. Memory: What is Agent Memory?
 9. Feedback: How does the Agent give Feedback on its output?
 10. Instructions: What instructions the Agent will follow?
-11. Constraints: What constraints agent will follow?
+11. Constraints: What constraints Agent will follow?
 12. Exemplar: Input / Output Example.
 13. Format: How the Agent will format?